prog4biol/pfb2023/workshops/Protein_Function_Annotation/README.md

 5. Once the search is complete, Click "Group Actions" (on the right), then select "Download All".
 You will get a JSON file that will be named similar to this: 20231021-172942-29.json

 #### Parse the Protein prediction output
 1. All of the subsequent tasks can be completed by creating your own script from scratch or by making edits to [the provided script](parseIPRSjson.py).
+The code has a few '?' where dictionary keys need to be inserted.
+The code will not run until this are filled in.
+This is the task #3: PATNER2GO and task #4: Pfam Domain.
+After this is completed, the code will run (as long as no other error were introduced).
 2. Parse the downloaded JSON file (produced by our InterProScan search) using the `json` module to "load" the data into your script.
   - First thing you should do is open your output file and look at it.
 MOST output files from MOST bioinformatic tools are flat text files.
 This means you can open them with any text editor like `vi`.
 You can also `head`, `less`, `more`, or `cat` them.
 This particular output file is large and has a lot of text and isn't super easy for human eyes to read.
 It is in JSON format which is a format that is used to make output parsable by scripts.
 There are a lot of key/value pairs in JSON, the keys are standarized and will be the same in every InterProScan JSON output.
 3. PANTHER2GO
   -  Extract the PANTHER2GO term information.
 These are the GO terms associated with PANTHER hit records.
 You will need the `id` and `name` from the PANTHER (`PTHR*`) _matches_ data structure (see summary datastructure below).
-  -  Save the terms in a dictionary to create a counter, `p2go[goterminfo]=+1`, to see if there are recurring PANTHER2GO terms in our stem cell proliferation gene list.
+  -  Save the terms in a dictionary to create a counter, `panther2go[goterminfo]=+1`, to see if there are recurring PANTHER2GO terms in our stem cell proliferation gene list.
   -  You can try this from scratch or use [the provided script](parseIPRSjson.py) and fill in a few keys to get the GO term information (`id` and `name`).
 4. Pfam Domains
   - In the same script from above, in a similar way, extract Pfam (`PF*`) hit information.
   - You will need the `accession`, `name`, and `description` from the Pfam (`PF*`) _signature_ data strucutre (see summary datastructure below).
   - Save the terms in a dictionary to create a counter, `pfam[pfinfo]=+1`, to determine if there is a Pfam domain that is recurring in our stem cell proliferation gene list.
   - You can try this from scratch or use [the provided script](parseIPRSjson.py) and fill in a few keys (`accession`, `name`, and `description`) to get the Pfam domain hits.
+6. The [the provided script](parseIPRSjson.py) should now have the '?' replaced with the appropriate keys and is now able to be run.
+Run it and review the output.
 5.InterPro2GO
   - Extract the InterPro2GO term informatoin.
 These are GO terms associated with InterPro hit records.
   - To your script, add a block to get the GO term from InterProScan hit section.
 This is found in the _entry_ data structure (see summary datastructure below).
-  - Use the Pfam python block and the PANTER python blocks as a model.
+  - Use the Pfam python block and the PANTHER python blocks as a model.
 6. The format of the results that are printed to the screen in [the provided script](parseIPRSjson.py) are not pretty.
 Think about what is a useful way to look at this data
   - Reformat them in a tab delimeted format that can be opened in a spreadsheet.
   - Perphaps separating out the id, name, and description in the concatenated string would be nice.
   - Adding the GO category could also be helpful
+7. Review your results.
+  - What do you think?
+  - Are the GO terms reasonable?
+  - Do they make sense considering we have a list of predicted stem cell proliferation genes?
+  - How do the PANTHER2GO and InterPro2GO term sets compare?
+Are the the same/different?
-7. Think about GO enrichment.
+8. Think about GO enrichment.
 If you were going to do GO enrichment (we are not asking you to, but we won't stop you if you wanted to explore this topic) how would you do it?
   - Is one curated gene set enough?
 Do you need a background gene set to compare?
 If so, what would it be in our example?
   - What statistical test or tests would you perform?
   - Is there a python module to help with this?
-8. Look through by opening your IPRSCAN results (the JSON **file**) to pick another type of domain/motif hit (i.e, Coils, TMHMM, SignalP_EUK).
+9. Look through your IPRSCAN results (the JSON **file**) by opening it with a text editor to pick another type of domain/motif hit (i.e, Coils, TMHMM, SignalP_EUK).
 Add code to your parser, following a similar format to Pfam domain extraction, to extract the new protein domain/motif information to create a count and report your gene hits.

 #### summary datastructure